-Hospitality House is diligent in the use of its resources; acquiring foods at no or lost cost and primary utilizes volunteers to man its operations.
-The savings are passed on directly to program beneficiaries who receive services at no cost.
+Hospitality House is a diligent steward in the use of its resources; acquiring foods at no or lost cost and primary utilizes volunteers to man its operations.
+These savings are passed on directly to program beneficiaries who receive services at no cost.

-Hospitality House is a 501(c)(3) organization, licensed by the State of Michigan, and has in the past received CDBG funding from the city of Wixom
+Hospitality House is a 501(c)(3) organization, licensed by the State of Michigan, and has in the past received CDBG funding from the city of Wixom and Walled Lake.